dotnet/corefx/Documentation/building/unix-instructions.md

   Poured from bottle on 2014-04-07 at 11:26:41
 ```

-With the above example, we'd pick the latest version `1.0.1g` and invoke cmake like the following:
+With the above example, we'd pick the latest version `1.0.1g` like the following:

 ```
-OPENSSL_ROOT_DIR="/usr/local/Cellar/openssl/1.0.1g cmake
+OPENSSL_ROOT_DIR="/usr/local/Cellar/openssl/1.0.1g"
 ```

 ### Known Issues